xenia1270/DH150/Assignment 7/README.md

 Summary of findings:
 - Some of the feature on the tools' pages are confusing.
 For example, they did not know why the Tools page would take them to the Symptom Checkers, which was the first page of the Tools.
 They found that the side menu with checkboxs was unclear as they did not know whether these were one of the selections/choices or buttons to use other tools.
 - Some buttons contained too many words, so I should cut down to make it look clearer.
+- The text size of title should be adjusted to make the it more distinguishable.

 ## Usability Testing
 Link to UT: https://www.youtube.com/watch?v=XBQid_JGuh8